Get insider access

 Differences Between Sizes And Variants

 We tested the SteelSeries Apex Pro Mechanical Gaming Keyboard.
-There's a TenKeyLess version available, the SteelSeries Apex Pro TKL, which we expect to perform similarly.
+A TenKeyLess version, the SteelSeries Apex Pro TKL, is also available, which we expect to perform similarly.
 This is one of many keyboards in the SteelSeries Apex lineup, which includes the SteelSeries Apex 7 TKL, the SteelSeries Apex 5, and the SteelSeries Apex 3.

 Compared To Other Keyboards